Page for parents and study participants

 • Helping to apply for various forms of financial support

-As a participant in the study, you will have to answer a questionnaire about your finances and health on 3 occasions.
-When you agree to the study, after 3 months and after 12 months.
+As a participant in the study, you will have to answer a questionnaire about your finances and health on 2 occasions.
+In the beginning of the study and after 3 months.
 This is to see if the counselling has been helpful to you and your family.

-After that, you will be randomly assigned to a group.
-One group will be referred to the budget and debt advice service immediately, the other group will be referred to the budget and debt advice service 3 months later.
+After that, you will be referred to the budget and debt advice service.
 All parents will receive a book on parenting and finances.
-The book is called "Your child and your money" and will be distributed at the BVC.
-For the digital book, click here.
+The book is called "Your child and your money".
+For the digital book, click here: click here

 FOLLOW UPPSALA UNIVERSITY ON